microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 </toast>
 ```

-Developers can use UseIncomingCallAlignment() to center the text like an incoming call.
+Developers can use SetIncomingCallAlignment() to center the text like an incoming call.
 This feature
 will be ignored unless the AppNotification scenario is set to IncomingCall using
 AppNotificationContent::SetScenario(enum AppNotificationScenario).